 The Daily reached out to Buraga for further comment on the matter; he remains “quite confident that the changes will happen” despite the appeal.
 The motion will be further discussed at the next Legislative Council meeting scheduled to be held on January 20.

 A previous edition of this article was titled “Tension as Buraga, Sader spar over Motion regarding SSMU support for University Affiliated Campaigns.”
 This title did not appropriately reflect the contents of the article and has been corrected.
 Additionally, a quote referring to the mover and seconder of the motion was included without being followed by a response from the people concerned.
+The article was also updated on January 27 to remove a paragraph referencing a quote from the Judicial Board, when the board was in fact never interviewed.
 The Daily regrets these errors.